Badman47/WordGuessGame/README.md

 # WordGuessGame
-A word guessing game build in JavaScript.
+A word guessing game build in JavaScript & HTML.